tmetz/tmetz.github.io/_posts/2019-02-20-where_do_i_find_that_book.markdown

 I was working at a [tribal college library located on the Navajo reservation in northern Arizona and New Mexico](http://www.dinecollege.edu).
 There are not very many libraries on the Navajo reservation, so the library at Diné  College is a bit of a jewel.
 It has a lot of rare Native American materials, as well as many other subjects that any other University library might be expected to have.

 In late 2012, I attended a talk at the LITA (Library Information Technology Association) conference.
 The talk was by Geoffrey Timms and Jeremy Brown from Mercer University.
 They had developed a stacks map, and I decided I wanted to try this too!
 I soon analyzed the resources I had at hand (which were woefully less than what they had used, including the systems librarian!).
 I did not have a separate test server, only production servers.
 I did not know enough about using a database back end to want to try that.
 Possible languages that were installed on the server were Java and Perl.
 I did not want to install anything else or make any changes to the server, because it was set up by our ILS company in a very specific configuration -- so if I broke something, I would bring down our whole catalog.
-In terms of personnel, I was the only person in our system of 3 libraries across 6 campuses who really worked with technology at all.e
+In terms of personnel, I was the only person in our system of 3 libraries across 6 campuses who really worked with technology at all.

 I ultimately decided not to use a server-side language (later changing my mind when I added a Perl script to the mix), and try it in vanilla JavaScript.
 I used the new HTML5 canvas tag because I have no artistic ability whatsoever.